Public library services for Canadians with print disabilities

 Braille (Contracted), Electronic braille (Contracted), DAISY Audio (CD), DAISY Audio (Direct to Player), DAISY Audio (Zip), DAISY text (Direct to player), DAISY text (Zip), Word (Zip), ePub (Zip)

-Asian history, Politics and government, Buddhism, General non-fiction
+History, Asian history, War, Politics and government

 Synthetic audio, Automated braille